-6.1.
-The steps involved in the predisposal management of radioactive waste are the following:
+- 6.1 The steps involved in the predisposal management of radioactive waste are the following:

 - Assessment of potential and actual waste arisings and evaluation of options for their subsequent management;

 - Waste generation and control;

 - Processing, which comprises:

-- Pretreatment;
+- o Pretreatment;

-- Treatment;
+- o Treatment;

-- Conditioning;
+- o Conditioning;

 - Storage;

 - Transport.

-6.2.
-Waste management options such as clearance from regulatory control (including for recycling or reuse) and the control of discharges, and authorized disposal, in compliance with the conditions and criteria established by the regulatory body, should be used as far as practicable, with preference given to recycling, reuse and clearance from regulatory control.
+6.2 Waste management options such as clearance from regulatory control (including for recycling and reuse) and the control of discharges, and authorized disposal, in compliance with the conditions and criteria established by the regulatory body, should be used as far as practicable, with preference given to recycling, reuse and clearance from regulatory control.
 The limits and controls for clearance from regulatory control and for discharges should be established by the regulatory body [18, 19].

-6.3.
-As part of the management of radioactive waste, it should be verified that the waste complies with acceptance criteria.
-Therefore, the radioactive waste should be characterized and classified at the various steps in its management, as necessary.
+6.3 As part of the management of radioactive waste, it should be verified that the waste complies with acceptance criteria.
+Therefore the waste should be characterized and classified at the various steps in its management, as necessary.
 Waste packages should have a system of identification that is unique, that enables the packages to be linked to their associated records and that takes account of the need to be readable in the long term future, up to disposal of the waste.

-6.4.
-The ultimate goal of predisposal management of radioactive waste that is not to be cleared, discharged, recycled or reused is to make the waste suitable for disposal (or for storage if no disposal facility is available).
-This implies that each waste package, i.e. the final waste form and the waste container, has to comply with the waste acceptance criteria of the disposal facility (or with the operational safety requirements of the storage facility).
+6.4 The ultimate goal of predisposal management of radioactive waste that is not to be cleared, discharged, recycled, or reused is to make the waste suitable for disposal (or for storage if no disposal facility is available).
+This implies that each package, i.e., the final waste form and the waste container, have to comply with the waste acceptance criteria of the disposal facility (or with the operational safety requirements of the storage facility).
 In situations where acceptance requirements for disposal are not yet available, waste acceptance criteria should be specified on the basis of reasonable assumptions about the anticipated disposal option.

-6.5.
-Radioactive waste will need to be handled and transported between and within the various steps involved in its predisposal management.
-Requirements for the safe transport of radioactive waste are established in SSR-6 [12] and guidance is provided in IAEA Safety Standards Series No. SSG-26, Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition) [39].
+6.5 Radioactive waste will need to handled and transported between and within the various steps in predisposal management of radioactive waste.
+Requirements for the safe transport of radioactive waste are established in Ref.
+[12] and guidance is provided in Ref.
+[39].

-6.6.
-The transport of radioactive waste within the site of a waste management facility may not need to meet all the requirements for off-site transport [12], because transport remains, at all times, under the control of the operating organization, which is responsible for the safety of on-site operations.
+6.6 The transport of radioactive waste within the site of a waste management facility may not need to meet all the requirements for off-site transport [12], because transport remains under the control of the operating organization, which is responsible for the safety of on-site operations.